NEW! Free Nurse Discovery Call for New PatientsBook now

 Medicinal cannabis and restless leg syndrome

-While further medical research and clinical trials are needed, there have been multiple promising patient reports of ‘remarkable and total remission of RLS symptoms following cannabis use10.
+While further medical research and clinical trials are needed, there have been promising patient reports of ‘remarkable and total remission of RLS symptoms' following medical cannabis treatment10.

 Medicinal cannabis and narcolepsy